PanthonImem/CS1951a-BlogPost/README.md

 Oh No!
 We can see that we are getting weird words that we are not expecting.

-Upon closer inspection, these words only appear in very few documents so their IDFs is very high despite the fact that it does not appear a lot.
+Upon closer inspection, these words only appear in very few documents so their IDFs is very high despite the fact that they do not appear a lot.
 This is not what we want, thus we will experiment with a couple of weighting methods.

 ![alt text](https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/wordcloud_alternate1.png)